MichaelClerx/making-figures/2-2-shapes-colours-lines.md

 ![img](./figures-2/fs-4.png)

-A drawback of using fancier rendering options like these is that the gradient will have to be created by any viewer or printer that renders the file.
+A drawback of using fancier rendering options like these is that the gradient will have to be recreated by any viewer or printer that renders the file.
 The more complicated the instruction, the less likely it is that the figure will always render the same.

 ### Customising stroke style

 The `Stroke paint` panel lets you set a stroke colour the same way you did for the fill.
 You can even use gradients here, to create lines that fade into nothing.
-The next panel, `Stroke style` has more interesting options.
+The next panel, `Stroke style` has more useful options.

 First, it lets you set line widths and line styles.
 Try and define widths in physical units (pt, inch, mm) rather than pixels, and use only a handful of line widths in a single figure.